-- Data Retention & Erasure – our retention policy and schedule ensures that we meet the ‘data minimization’ and ‘storage limitation’ principles and that personal information is stored, archived and destroyed compliantly and ethically.
-For each customer to Data Talks we have dedicated erasure procedures in place to meet the ‘Right to Erasure’ obligation and are aware of when this and other data subject’s rights apply; along with any exemptions, response timeframes and notification responsibilities.
+- Data Retention & Erasure – our retention policy and schedule ensure that we meet the ‘data minimization’ and ‘storage limitation’ principles and that personal information is stored, archived, and destroyed compliantly and ethically.
+For each customer to Data Talks we have dedicated erasure procedures in place to meet the ‘Right to Erasure’ obligation and are aware of when this and other data subject’s rights apply; along with any exemptions, response timeframes, and notification responsibilities.

 - Data Breaches – our breach procedures ensure that we have safeguards and measures in place to identify, assess, investigate and report any personal data breach at the earliest possible time.
 Our procedures are robust and have been disseminated to all employees, making them aware of the reporting lines and steps to follow.
 For customers that require even more sophisticated and automated- and proactive inspection for security risks according to their needs Data Talks can offer Machine Learning based services.